 I’ve wanted a simple, compact VGA mixer for as long as I’ve had a laptop.
 Something I could fit in the same case as the laptop, and something that wouldn’t render my precise computer imagery through the lens of a 1950’s television: a single pixel line should not end up blurred and flickery when projected on a screen.
 My need is for live video performance, but anybody who has had to put a powerpoint presentation through their laptop’s tv-out socket or seen the chaos caused by swapping cables in and out of computers in front of an audience should have an idea of just how useful such a thing could be.

 I wrote this in 2009, when I had cracked how to co-opt a new bit of AV industry kit into a laptop friendly HD mixer.
 I wanted to get it out to everybody else I knew who was in the same position as I’d been.
-In 2012, I finally got there: may I present to you the *spark d-fuser, the first product sold by my new trading entity Spark Live Ltd: http://sparklive.net/dfuser
+In 2012, I finally got there: the *spark d-fuser, backed by trading entity Spark Live Ltd: http://sparklive.net/dfuser

-Rolling back to the beginning, you can see what I set out to do in the original version of this project page.
-The opening paragraph was taken from it, and its had something like 30k reads, definitely the most popular on this site.
+For some at-the-time context, there’s a nice piece on Create Digital Motion reacting to the release announcement: The Era of Hardware Mixing for Laptops Cometh: SPARK D-FUSER Available.
+And rolling back to the beginning, you can see what I set out to do in the original version of this project page.
+The opening paragraph was taken from it, and over those pre-release years the page had ~30k reads, by far the most popular here.